BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 # Units and symbols

 Bitcoin, bits, sats.
-The format and presentation of bitcoin values are probably amongst the most challenging for new users.
+The format and presentation of bitcoin values are probably amongst the most challenging for application builders.
 While there are no official standards for how they should be used, a good way to achieve converging user experiences is to formalize what is widely used today.

 ## Current adoption